jjjjcccjjf/dev-cheat-sheet/README.md

 ### Hooks
-execute your own function whenever a certain event occurs.

-insert this code in `functions.php` file.
+Execute your own function whenever a certain event occurs.
+Insert this code in `functions.php` file.

 #### Post is published
 ```php